sanad-code/spring-security-embarkx/README.md

 - Configuring a spring project with spring security.
 - How autoconfiguration magic works in spring boot.
 - Check the form based authentication mechanism.

+## Steps

+- create controller, it is working.
+- add authentication dependency to pom.
+- try to access the controller again it will ask for username and password.
+- /login is the default login page.
+- /logout is the default logout page. http://localhost:8080/logout
+- By default, every thing is secured and requires authentication.
+- The default is form based authentication.
+- There are default login and logout form.
+- Default username and password is created from you.
+- You can open the dev tools to see the login and logout request details.
+- You can add property to fix the username and password, this style is good for dev environment only.